Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 An elephant helps load food onto an American plane in 1945.

-During the filming of Dr. No, Sean Connery autographed a coconut for a little Jamaican fan. !962
+During the filming of Dr. No, Sean Connery autographed a coconut for a little Jamaican fan. !962 year.

-So in 1890 a system of 5000 telephone lines in Stockholm.
+This is what the system of 5000 looked like in 1890 telephone lines in Stockholm.

-Field, Friday, 1910 (joke - just 1910).
+Field, Friday, 1910 (just kidding - just 1910).

-Period from 1941 to 1945.
+The period from 1941 to 1945.

 In 1930, ponies were for girls and weaklings.
 And all real men rode exclusively on wild boars.

-1950, a Russian tanker feeds polar bears.
+1950, Russian tankman feeds polar bears.

 Ann Hodges and her doctor, Moody Jacobs, show the press a bruise on Ann's body left by a fragment of a meteorite that fell in 1945.